 Site migration work has begun!
 Your help is still needed.
 If you have not donated to the cause before, we still have a ways to go to meet the cost of this migration.
 Remember, your donation will be matched.
 Please click on the "Donate" button and just send us $10 or $20.
 Every little bit helps.
 While the site migration work is going on, the site on the old platform will remain usable.
 There should be no interruption in service.
 Every ranked 13er is now routed.

 The following directions revised 2018 per Eddie Mack and edited by us from a Sept.
 2020 visit.

 There is no legal camping in the immediate vicinity.
-If in need of a camp spot for the night, try driving further up along the Animas to around Howardsville where a large open, rock-strewn field has become the summer domain of a multitude of RV's, campers, etc. This is across from the Maggie Gulch road and a vault toilet.
+If in need of a camp spot for the night, try driving farther up along the Animas to around Howardsville where a large open, rock-strewn field has become the summer domain of a multitude of RV's, campers, etc. This is across from the Maggie Gulch road and a vault toilet.
 There's a few campsites in the trees by the creek near the toilet.
 Or, north of Silverton on HWY550, drive up along the South Fork of Mineral Creek road and search out an at-large spot.
 Summer competition for campsites, especially on weekends, makes finding a quiet, private spot difficult.
 You can find additional camping possibilities to the south at Molas Lake and Little Molas Lake.